Buy Me a Rose: Content

 "Buy Me a Rose" is a ballad, telling of a husband who attempts to please his wife with material objects, such as a "three-car garage and her own credit cards."
 The wife remains unsatisfied, however, as she prefers simpler gestures, such as the husband purchasing her a rose from a florist, or having a door held open for her, implying that he should also mind his manners.
 By the third verse, the singer reveals that he is actually the husband in the story; in addition, he states that he has finally realized what his wife desires.
 The song ends with him finally making that realization ("So I bought you a rose on the way home from work...").

+Critical reception

+Kevin John Coyne rated the song "A", praising the twist of the final verse in particular and comparing it thematically to "Hold Me" by K.T.
+Oslin.

+Personnel

+From She Rides Wild Horses liner notes.